Hanslope: Parish church

 The Church of England parish church of St. James the Great was originally a Norman building, established as a dependent chapelry of Castlethorpe.
 Later St. James the Great became the parish's principal church, with Castlethorpe as its dependent chapel.

 The Perpendicular Gothic church spire is a prominent feature of the village and surrounding landscape.
 It was originally built early in the 15th century and was 200 ft high.
 In 1804 it collapsed after being struck by lightning and afterwards it was rebuilt to the slightly lesser height of 186 ft.
 However, it is still the tallest in Buckinghamshire.
 The church has an open day each summer, when the tower is open to the public.

 The spire can be seen for long distances across the low-lying countryside.
 In 1722, when the spire was 200 feet high, the antiquarian Thomas Hearne, who was a friend of John Knibb, wrote that Knibb "...told me he hath seen Anslapp spire in Bucks from Brill...".
 This is a distance of just over 22 mi.

 William Newcome was ordained as a Church of England priest and became curate at Hanslope in Buckinghamshire until 1846, when he was appointed rector of Boothby Pagnell in Lincolnshire.

 One notable incumbent was James Mayne MA who was rector from 1841 to 1851, previously curate of St Matthew's, Bethnal Green.
 In series 5 of the Who Do You Think You Are? television programme, Patsy Kensit discovered that he was one of her ancestors and was shown his grave during a visit to the church.

 The church is a Grade I listed building, the highest level of designation.

 Hanslope Park

 About half a mile south-east of the village is Hanslope Park.
-Once the manorial estate of the village, it is now owned by the UK Foreign and Commonwealth Office, and is home to Her Majesty's Government Communications Centre.
+Once the manorial estate of the village, it is now owned by the UK Foreign, Commonwealth and Development Office, and is home to HM Government Communications Centre.